Thanks to franchises like James Bond, an air of glamour and mystery surrounds the MI5 and the secret services (cue music).

 This didn’t stop Dame Stella giving recognition to her spies and operatives though (although sadly she never shared how she managed it).
 If she can do it you certainly can.
 Without the need to keep secrets you are unrestrained in the ways you can recognise your staff for a job well done.

 In a world of tech designed to eliminate almost every conceivable problem, sometimes it’s easy to forget how powerful the human touch can be.
 You can manage virtually any element of your business with some kind of computer-based system now, but motivating and managing people isn’t one of them.

-Take Dame Stella’s advice because while you may never be 007, that doesn’t mean you can’t be a leader worthy of rivalling ‘M’.
+Take Dame Stella’s advice because while you may never be 007, that doesn’t mean you can’t be a leader like ‘M’.

 This post was written by a former colleague, Charlotte Littley, for the Articulate Marketing blog.
 But it was archived there as part of a general tidying up of that site and I thought it deserved to live on here.
 Feature photo by Craig Whitehead on Unsplash